wenyaoxue/expensereportutils/journal.md

   * end to end what needs to be updated when a delete/update happens
   * show/hide search and chart are super slow???
   * user sizable
+  * visualize the reviewed and discount
+  * explanations of the search
+  * explanations of the transaction format
+  * date year